Jonathan Miller-Lane

 Independent Study - Secondary Methods

 This course is for students who are pursuing a VT teaching license in a Secondary content area.
 Students are required to commit to a school placement under the guidance and supervision of a certified, secondary VT teacher.
 The content of the course will be developed collaboratively by the EDST professor overseeing the independent student, the VT secondary teacher who is overseeing the school placement, and the student.
 Regular meetings involving all three will take place throughout the semester.
 The exact meeting schedule will be determined on a case by case basis.
 Students will complete assignments that address the requirements of the VT Educator Portfolio.
-(EDST0115, EDST0215 and relevant courses in Psychology).
+(EDST0115, EDST0215).
 By Approval only.
 Interested students must meet with the Director of Education Studies.

 Terms Taught